HRV for Yoga and Pilates

 Trust your body too: - HRV is one signal among many - If you feel called to practice despite low HRV, gentle movement may help - If practice feels wrong despite good HRV, honor that

-The bigger picture: - Yoga isn't about maximizing HRV metrics - The goal is integration, awareness, wellbeing - Use HRV as feedback, not as a scorecard - High HRV with no spiritual practice misses the point
+The bigger picture: - Yoga isn't about maximizing HRV metrics - The goal is integration, awareness, wellbeing - Use HRV as feedback, not as a scorecard (see HRV biofeedback) - A high number with no presence of mind misses the point

 Practical integration: - Check HRV in the morning - Let it inform (not dictate) your practice - After practice, notice how you feel - Over time, build intuition that data supports